 Year of death: 1977

 Oskar Benjamin Klein was born in Stockholm on the 15th of September in the year 1894.
 Klein would become the foremost of Swedish theoretical physicists in the 20th century and also an authority in the international scene.
 Oskar especially studied the fundamental theoretical questions.
-He was Niels Bohr's (1885-1962) closest associate when both the Correspondence and Complementary principles in quantum mechanics was developed.
-Klein found similarities between Einstein's theory of gravity and Maxwell's theory of electromagnetism when five dimensions are applied instead of four.
+He was Niels Bohr's (1885-1962) closest associate when both the Correspondence and Complementary principles in quantum mechanics were developed.
+Klein found similarities between Einstein's theory of gravity and James Clerk Maxwell's (1831-1879) theory of electromagnetism when five dimensions are applied instead of four.
 This Kaluza-Klein theory constitutes one of the fundamental pillars in today's theoretical physics, especially string theory.
 The Swede was also one of the first who understood, deepened and found more results to Paul Dirac's (1902-1984) relativistic Electron theory.
 Klein was broad within theoretical physics and also popularized physics in Sweden by authoring more or less populist books, radio talks and newspaper articles.

 Oskar was the second youngest child in the family.
-Oskar had a gift for studying, became interested in science when he read popular scientific newspaper and became early involved in chemistry there he became assistant to the well established Swede Svante Arrhenius (1859-1927) at the chemical Nobel institute in Stockholm.
+Oskar had a gift for studying, became interested in science when he read popular scientific newspapers and became early involved in chemistry there he became assistant to the well established Swede Svante Arrhenius (1859-1927) at the chemical Nobel institute in Stockholm.
 Arrhenius helped Oskar to publish an article, about the solvability of Zinc hydroxide with radioactive substances, at an age of only sixteen years.
 In the year of 1914 Klein took an university exam at the "Stockholms Högskola".

-Klein had also time to write a popularistic paper about relativity before he returned to Copenhagen in the autumn of 1920.
+Klein also had time to write a popularistic paper about relativity before he returned to Copenhagen in the autumn of 1920.
 He now wrote an article with the Norwegian astronomer Svein Rosseland (1894-1985) about collisions of the second kind in atom physics.
-Franck and Hertz had experimentally showed the year before that the velocity of electrons can be absorbed by atoms and excite the atom (collision of the first kind).
+Franck and Hertz had experimentally shown the year before that the velocity of electrons can be absorbed by atoms and excite the atom (collision of the first kind).
 Klein and Rosseland showed that it is required that excited atoms also can hand over surplus energy to passing electrons (collision of the second kind), and thereby increase the velocity of the electron, in order for the laws of thermodynamics to be preserved.
 This article, that was submitted in 1920, was the first article ("Zeitschrift für Physik", 1921, Vol 4, p.
 46) for publication under the new name of the institute that Bohr erect despite that the Institute for theoretical physics (called the Niels Bohr institute after 1965) was not completed until 1921.
 It was also Klein's first article in theoretical physics.
 The results in the article were experimentally verified a few years later.

 Oskar disputed in 1921 at Stockholms högskola (freely translated "high school of Stockholm", renamed Stockholm University later on) with his work in physical chemistry about strong electrolytes.
 Examiner was Ivar Fredholm (1866-1927), professor in mechanics and mathematical physics at the University.
 Opponent was Kramers.
 The grades was so good ("med beröm godkänt" (very good) for the writing and "med utmärkt beröm godkänt" (excellent) for his defense) that he directly could apply for a degree as "docent" (equivalent to reader in the UK / associate professor in the US) in physics.

-With the help of a scholarship from the Rask-Örsted foundation Oskar could new become an assistant at Bohr in the academic year of 1921/22.
+With the help of a scholarship from the Rask-Örsted foundation Oskar could now become an assistant at Bohr in the academic year of 1921/22.
 He was offered a "docentur" (readership) in Lund but rejected it despite it was considerably better paid in favor of the Institute in Copenhagen.
-This meant taking much dictation from Bohr, what was very thorough in his authorship.
+This meant taking much dictation from Bohr, which was very thorough in his authorship.
 Amongst others Bohr dictated to the Swede the article about the principle of correspondence.
 In June of 1922 Klein followed Bohr to Göttingen for what later on would be called the "Bohr Festspiele".
 The autumn of 1922 Klein spent at Stockholms högskola as unpaid docent.
-He complemented his doctoral degree with a licentiate's degree in mathematical physics and mechanics.
+He complimented his doctoral degree with a licentiate's degree in mathematical physics and mechanics.
 For the spring semester of 1923 Klein was interested in a readership (docent) in Lund and got this for one semester for a start to an allowance of 2500 Swedish kronor for the whole spring semester.
 Much of the time in the years of 1922 and 1923 was spent writing extensive compilations of Bohr's atom theories on assignment of the Swedish Society of Physicists.
 These were presented in the 1922 and 1923 year editions of its yearbook "Kosmos" and gave Klein a good view of the atomic physics of the time.